xxyyxyyxxyyx/AftershipChallenge/README.md

 * The informal syntax of film locations made it impossible to get geocode values for some of the records and affected the overall accuracy of other map markers.
 * No information on the time complexity of typehead.js library implementation.
 Unsure about the performance for very large auto complete list.
 * Initially, slower reponse time for movies with numerous locations due to the use of setTimeout function to circumvent query limit.
 * Response time could have been improved if locations with response status of ZERO_RESULTS were to be skipped (hence no setTimeout is fired) while getting geocode from local database.
 But that would entail discarding record information and hence has not been implemented.
-Relying on preprocessing of such location addresses to solve the issue without loss of information.
+Prefer relying on preprocessing of such location addresses to solve the issue without loss of information.
 ## Further Improvements
 * Preprocessing of locations with vague addresses to improve accuracy and speed response time from local database.
 * Further reading into Mongoose and MondoDB driver documentation to implement set difference operation natively.
 Currently set difference operation is implemented manually.
 * Further reading into promises, arrow functions and async callbacks for more cleaner elegant code.
 * Further reading into rewire or similar modules for dependency injection for integration testing.
-* Research into implementing trie data structure instead of using typeahead.js library.
+* Implementing trie data structure instead of using typeahead.js library.
 * Further reading into better logging practices.
 ## Links
 Heroku App : [SF Movie App](https://xxyysf.herokuapp.com/)